Overview

-You MUST contact Redpoint with your Quickbooks info to initiate the integration for Quickbooks Online
+You MUST contact Redpoint to initiate the integration for QuickBooks Online.

 - Redpoint HQ does not support different Revenue Account names per location (i.e. Location1:Day Pass, Location2:Day Pass); all locations will use the same Revenue Account name and locations will be tracked/reported using the Class name (see below: Within QuickBooks > Classes)